codekiddy2/Visual-Studio-gtkmm/README.md

 GVim (You definitely do not want to read open source readme files with notepad)
 ```

+You will find 2 branches here, the master is updated weekly or so, and does not fully work,
+if you want most recent stuff checkout Redesign branch on which I'm actively working.
+the easiest way to compare them is to look at dpendecy graph on wiki and check status colors.

 **REPORT FAILURES:**
 ```
 If you encounter a failure please let me know.